Mesh surgery compensation claims

 Some of those experiencing problems with mesh surgery have been required to undergo additional surgery to rectify the issue.
 In some cases surgeons are unable to remove the mesh.

 So when considering whether mesh surgery is the right course of action it is important to weigh the benefits against the possible complications, and to consider all options available.
 If medical professionals have failed to do this then patients who have suffered as a result may be entitled to bring a claim for compensation for medical negligence.

 Free mesh surgery helpline

 Discussing issues surrounding mesh complications and, in particular, acknowledging bladder incontinence can be very upsetting and a difficult conversation to have.
-However if you are experiencing issues following mesh surgery, contact Penny Beales.
-She will listen to your concerns with care, sympathy and discretion.
-She will let you know where you stand legally and whether you have a claim for compensation that we will be able to deal with on a No Win, No Fee basis.
+However if you are experiencing issues following mesh surgery then contact our team.
+They will listen to your concerns with care, sympathy and discretion.
+We will let you know where you stand legally and whether you have a claim for compensation that we will be able to deal with on a No Win, No Fee basis.